Skip to main content

 Supervised Clinical Practice Experiences

-All SCPEs, required and electives, are developed and assigned by the SNU PA program.
+All SCPEs are developed and assigned by the SNU PA program.
 At no time will a student be required to recruit, develop, or in any manner set up a SCPE site.
 In the event the student has an interest in a particular site, that site must undergo the program’s SCPE site recruitment policies and procedures for approval and affiliation which will be initiated by the Director of Clinical Education, and not the student.

 Grading